Skip to contents

 • --input_cna

-In addition to these two main input files, the user can also opt to provide a panel-of-normals VCF file, as well as a CPSR report (JSON), as input.
+In addition to these three main input files, the user can also opt to provide a panel-of-normals VCF file (--pon_vcf) for tumor-only variant filtering, as well as an input file with CPSR-classified germline variants (TSV) (--input_cpsr).

 VCF